bigboomdesign/big-boom-rule-of-three/README.md

-# WP Rule Of Three
+# Big Boom Rule Of Three

+WordPress plugin to help you easily build responsive blocks of content for your site

 Create your content blocks on the plugin settings page and then use shortcode `[rule-of-three]` to insert the content you create anywhere on your site.
 The plugin provides several options as to how your blocks will be displayed on the front end: